Earth Revisited: Society and technology

 Brooks anticipates a number of developments that would come about in the decades after his book, including a juvenile justice system that is empowered to remove children from homes with unsuitable parents.
 Technologically, he equips his future with electric cars and dirigible-like aircraft called "anemons."
 He envisions electricity generated with solar power.
-He predicts color photography and advances in electronic communications.
+(Solar power was in its beginnings in his epoch) He predicts color photography and advances in electronic communications.
 In what may be the most surprising feature in the book, dogs are taught to understand human speech and respond with a simple code of staccato barks — a foreshadowing of modern communication with apes and other animals using methods like sign language.

 Spiritualism

 In his novel, author Brooks goes farther than most utopian writers of his generation (including Macnie) ever did in uniting the utopian genre with elements of the spiritualism that was popular in his era.
 One contemporaneous source classified his book as a "spiritual romance."
 Brooks uses several elements of spiritualism in his book, including hypnotism, somnambulism, clairvoyance, mediumship, and automatic writing; reincarnation and life after death are important themes.
 Brooks concludes his book with a long discussion of religious and theological matters.

-Every novelist who wants to send his hero into the future has to decide on a means of doing so.
+Every novelist who wants to send their protagonist into the future has to decide on a means of doing so.
 For Bellamy, hypnosis does the trick, while the anonymous author of The Great Romance administers a "sleeping draught" to his character.
-Brooks chose what is arguably the most radical approach: he has his hero die, and then awaken in the body of another man living a century later.
+Brooks chose the unusual and radical approach of having his hero die, then reawaken in the body of another man living a century later.